HIPS/pgmult/README.md

 embed a CTM in some other model.

-The research behind pgmult is about developing an alternative inference strategy based on Polya-Gamma augmentations that yields algorithms which are both easy to derive and easy to implement.
+The research behind pgmult is about developing an alternative inference strategy based on Polya-gamma augmentations that yields algorithms which are both easy to derive and easy to implement.
 In fact, on top of a vanilla LDA implementation, which takes just a few dozen lines in `pgmult.lda._LDABase`, with pgmult the main inference step in a